 Timetable

-Over 5 fortnightly Saturdays you will look at the way narrative drives different genres including memoir, biography, travel and food writing.
+Over 5 fortnightly Wednesdays you will look at the way narrative drives different genres including memoir, biography, travel and food writing.

 Benefits